 Experiencing clitoral numbness?
 Try this

 Clitoral numbness can happen for many reasons: and pleasure products may be the solution.
-Combined with our GoLove CBD Lube to provide glide and comfort, we recommend trying a vibrator like the LeWand Premium Massager.
+Combined with our GoLove Intimate CBD Serum to provide topical glide and comfort, we recommend trying a vibrator like the LeWand Premium Massager.
 The broad, silicone “head” of the wand covers a wider area, giving powerful vibrations to the clitoris and vulva.
 Wand massagers give the benefit of being incredibly strong, but also gentle: Our community has reported that incorporating a vibrator not only brought back sensation, but strengthened their ability to climax and enjoy partnered sex.

 Hypersensitive clitoris?
 Try this

 When experiencing hypersensitivity of the clitoris, any pressure or rubbing motions can feel overbearing or painful.
 We love recommending the Womanizer Premium, which uses air pulse technology to gently stimulate the clitoris.
 Womanizer Premium makes no contact with the clitoris, ensuring that exploration can be done safely.
-We recommend combining this with our GoLove CBD Lube, which can reduce inflammation in irritated vulvar and clitoral tissues.
+We recommend combining this with our GoLove Intimate CBD Serum, which can reduce inflammation in irritated vulvar and clitoral tissues.

 Clitoral stimulation is subjectively incredible